 Incorrect Answers: 0

 II.
-Read the text from the exercise I again.
+Read the text from exercise I again.
 Answer the questions below.

 1. The Anglo-Saxon settlement of Britain is the example of what practice peculiar to the Germanic groups? (sentence 3)